Asian shares mixed after Trump inauguration, dollar weakens | Taiwan News

 WALL STREET: Major stock indexes pulled back slightly as Trump delivered his first remarks as president on Friday but recovered to end higher, snapping a five-day losing streak for the Dow Jones industrial average.
 A crop of encouraging company earnings news helped lift the market.
 The Dow rose 94.85 points, or 0.5 percent, to 19,827.25.
 The Standard & Poor's 500 index gained 7.62 points, or 0.3 percent, to 2,271.31.
 The Nasdaq composite index added 15.25 points, or 0.3 percent, to 5,555.33.
 Despite Friday's gains, the three major stock indexes ended the week lower.

-CHINA UPTICK: China's economic growth ticked up in the final quarter of 2016 but the full-year expansion was the weakest in three decades.
-The world's second-largest economy grew 6.8 percent over a year earlier, up from 6.7 percent the previous year.
-For the full year, the economy grew 6.7 percent, down from 6.9 percent in 2015 and the weakest since 1990's 3.9 percent.
-Growth was supported by government spending and a real estate boom.
-Economists said the temporary upturn was unlikely to last and a renewed slowdown should emerge in coming quarters.

-ASIA'S OUTLOOK: Investors looked ahead to quarterly economic growth data from South Korea, Taiwan and the Philippines.
-Taiwan was forecast to accelerate on the strength of a recovery in export-led manufacturing.
-Political turmoil in South Korea has added to factors that are expected to depress growth.

-ENERGY: Benchmark U.S. crude shed 10 cents to $53.12 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude gained 9 cents to $53.31 per barrel in electronic trading on the New York Mercantile Exchange.
 On Friday, the contract jumped $1.10 to close at $53.22.
-Brent crude, used to price international oils, retreated 6 cents to $55.43 in London.
+Brent crude, used to price international oils, advanced 12 cents to $55.61 in London.
 It soared $1.33 the previous session to close at $55.49.